 - a) Entry and use is at a person's own risk.
-Stellenbosch Municipality and/or its employees shall not be liable for any damage, loss, theft, injury, accident or death suffered by any person, howsoever caused. - b) No lighting of fires (exept at the clubhouse, for an approved function or event). - c) No smoking. - d) Only existing roads, trails or tracks may be used.
+Stellenbosch Municipality and/or its employees shall not be liable for any damage, loss, theft, injury, accident or death suffered by any person, howsoever caused. - b) No lighting of fires (exept in the event that approval has been granted by the Department: Community Services as part of an event). - c) No smoking. - d) Only apprvoed / designated roads, trails or tracks may be used.
 The construction or clearing of new roads, trails or tracks are prohibited. - e) Public vehicle / motorised access to the area is prohibited unless authorised. - f) Visitors to comply to all signage including access signage and route markers. - g) Any user of the area utilising the area for cycling, hiking or any other permitted activity must be equiped with the necessary safety gear and equipment. - h) All users must utilize the area in a manner that considers the enjoyment and safety of other users. - i) Various routes (roads, tracks or trails) may exclude particular activities such as cycling.
 In such cases where a route is temporarily closed for rehabilitation or maintenance, or permanently excludes a particular use, appropriate signage will be installed to communicate such information which must be adhered to as in (f) above.

-REF -NR ACTIONS/IMPLEMENTATION TIME FRAME 32 Maintain existing roads, trails and tracks to be fit for recreational use.
-Ongoing 33 Inspect roads, trails and tracks to be fit for recreational use.
+REF -NR ACTIONS/IMPLEMENTATION TIME FRAME 36 Audit all roads, trails and tracks and update maps accordingly.
+Decide on the appropriate use (or decommissioning / rehabilitation) thereof and install appropriate signage.
+Immediately after EMP approval 37 Maintain existing roads, trails and tracks to be fit for recreational use.
+Ongoing 38 Inspect roads, trails and tracks to be fit for recreational use.
 Monthly during summer or after heavy rain events.
 Weekly during summer.
-34 Repair damaged roads, trails and tracks.
-Ongoing 35 Close routes that require maintenance or rehabilitation and are not deemed to be safe for recreational use by installing appropriate signage and access barriers.
-Ongoing 36 Install appropriate signage and route markers throughout the area.
-Immediately after EMP approval 37 Inspect and maintain signage and route markers throughout the area.
-Monthly
+39 Repair damaged roads, trails and tracks.
+Ongoing 40 Close routes that require maintenance or rehabilitation and are not deemed to be safe for recreational use by installing appropriate signage and access barriers.
+Ongoing 41 Inspect and maintain signage and route markers throughout the area.
+Monthly and and and